 jira 1242

-(opens the ticket, using the configured default jira project)jql type=bug and status=open
+(opens the ticket using the configured default Jira project)jql type=bug and status=open

-(use default project by default)jira "Second city"
+(uses default project by default)jira "Second city"

-(text search of tickets in default project)
+(text search of tickets in the default project)

 It's also possible to get a notification when there is a state change in a certain Jira ticket.